 Check out petrol, diesel prices in Chennai on March 10

-Accordingly, one litre of petrol costs Rs 100.90 and a litre of diesel costs Rs 92.39 in the city on Monday
+One litre of petrol costs Rs 100.90 and a litre of diesel costs Rs 92.39 in the city on Tuesday.

 CHENNAI: In Chennai, the price of petrol and diesel remains largely unchanged.